 When we first lived in Raleigh between 2004-2010, I don’t think we ever came to downtown Cary.
 Actually, I never even knew where downtown was and just thought of Cary as a big sprawling neighborhood of homes.

 But the downtown Cary area has been through major changes in recent years and now that we live in Raleigh permanently you can find us in Cary often and we’ve grown to love how charming and vibrant it has become, and it’s now home to some of the best places to eat and drink in the Triangle.
 Down below we are sharing our guide on things to do in downtown Cary not to be missed!

 If you have overlooked Cary downtown in the past and haven’t been here for several years, you probably won’t recognize it either.
 But we think it’s well worth the drive from Raleigh, or from elsewhere in North Carolina and you can easily spend a whole day here.

 In fact, we’ve spent a whole night bar hopping in downtown Cary between the breweries, the bottle shop, pub and cocktail bar when previously we would typically only go out in downtown Raleigh!

 There’s plenty to do in the daytime too between the fantastic and locally owned coffee shop, bakery, bagel place, ice cream shop, pizza joint, local boutiques and art galleries, the park, the theater and arts center, a wine market, and the classic soda fountain inside the drugstore – not to mention one of the best breweries in America!

 Cary has become quite the charm, vibrant and fun, and people like us are always finding more reasons to keep coming back, and from Cary to Raleigh’s downtown is only a 15-miute drive, and Cary to Charlotte is an easy 2.5 hours!

-The Town of Cary has grown into one of the fastest-growing towns in the South, and one of the best places to live in America and measures about 60 square miles and is home to about 168,000 people.
+The Town of Cary has grown into one of the fastest-growing towns in the South, and one of the best places to live in Raleigh and measures about 60 square miles and is home to about 168,000 people.
 But the small historic downtown is the heart of Cary.